Cajsa Wahllund

 Catharina Christina "Cajsa" Wahllund (1 May 1771, Värmland, Sweden – 13 July 1843, Helsinki) was a Swedish-born Finnish restaurateur.

 Wahllund moved from Sweden to Finland in 1810.
-She was the successful owner of a popular inn and restaurant in Åbo (1812–1819) and Helsinki (1819–1843) in Finland.
+She was the successful owner of a popular inn and restaurant in Turku (Åbo) in 1812–1819 and in Helsinki (Helsingfors) in 1819–1843.
 She has been regarded as having introduced restaurants to Finland.
 She was a successful and popular businesswoman, and was especially popular among students: her restaurant became a known center of students.

 Legacy

 The Kaisaniemi Park was named after her.